 Prospecting Questions for Unaware Level

-- “Most [industry] companies your size are struggling with [common problem], but they don’t realize it’s costing them [specific impact].
+- “Most [industry] companies your size are dealing with [common problem] without realizing what it’s costing them.
 How are you currently handling [related process]?”

-- “We’ve been working with companies like [similar company] who discovered they were losing [specific metric] due to [common blind spot].
-Would you be interested in a 15-minute benchmark comparison?”
+- “We’ve worked with companies that discovered they were losing [specific metric] because of [common blind spot].
+Would a 15-minute benchmark comparison be useful?”

-- “Most [role] I speak with are surprised to learn that [industry insight].
-How does this align with what you’re seeing at [company]?”
+- “Most [roles] I talk to are surprised to learn that [industry insight].
+Does that match what you’re seeing?”

 Engagement Strategy for Unaware Prospects